dheijl/swyh-rs/README.md

 Todo:

-- introduce buffering in the channelstream instead of sending every sample to the Reader
 - ... ?

+Known problems:

+- if you start playing from the GUI and stop it from the media renderer, the device button in the GUI stays highlighted.

 Screenshot: